 Your story begins with a free, no-risk consultation.
 Call (404) 419-6674 today, or fill out the online form below.

 Insurance companies are notorious for offering very little money towards a victim’s emotional injuries.
-Part of that problem is due to the fact that many catastrophic injury lawyers do not know how to communicate emotional distress injuries to insurance adjusters.
+Part of that problem is due to the fact that many personal injury lawyers in Atlanta, GA do not know how to communicate emotional distress injuries to insurance adjusters.
 Attorneys that advertise on buses and billboards collect your medical bills and send out a settlement demand letter without ever evaluating your psychological injuries.

 Our skilled team of PTSD injury lawyers at Allen & Scofield Injury Lawyers, LLC will make sure that your psychological injuries are completely evaluated by a medical professional and communicated to the insurance adjuster.
-To learn more, please contact our legal team at (404) 419-6674.
+To learn more, please contact our catastrophic injury lawyers at (404) 419-6674.

 What Are PTSD Symptoms?

 You may have heard the term PTSD used to describe the traumatic shock combat veterans experience.
 In the past decade, we’ve learned that PTSD affects many civilians, as well, regardless of their age, nationality, or ethnicity.
 When a person experiences a catastrophic event, such as a violent attack, disaster, or a serious motor vehicle accident, they can experience a lifetime of emotional distress.